amazingrando/kss-exploration/README.md

 //
 // Style guide: demo
 ```

 * Great now I can create `demo.buttons` and `demo.typography`.
 * Render the style guide ... and buttons comes before typography, but I think that typography should come first.
+In fact, they'll take away my Dribbble account if I don't say that.
 * You work with Drupal, so you'll be familiar with the concept of Weight. -10 needs to eat a cheesburger and 10 is John Candy.
 This lets us sort by Weight, then by Alpha.

 ```